- This event has passed.

 This festival will aim to celebrate:

-2️⃣ The Jubilee Year and Our Pilgrims of Green Hope Campaign as part of the jubilee celebration of the Youth and to inspire more care for creation activities
+2️⃣ The Jubilee of the youth and Our Pilgrims of Green Hope as part of our jubilee year Campaign to inspire more people into care for creation activities.

-3️⃣ The 10th Anniversary of Laudato Si’ and pray for those affected by climate Change and lack peace
+3️⃣ The 10th Anniversary of the encyclical Laudato Si’ and pray for those affected by climate Change.
+Our celebration will be guided by an inspiring theme:

 “Sowing Seeds of Peace and Hope for Creation”